Customer Information Management

 Clearing the way to a successful—and beneficial—GDPR implementation

 Despite GDPR’s broad enforceability, the consensus among industry experts is that businesses remain largely unprepared.
 Where there is awareness about the GDPR, it seems there is also a wait-and-see approach being taken and an unwillingness to invest in potentially unnecessary compliance measures.
 One reason may be that the path to GDPR compliance is not seen as sufficiently clear.
-Despite this, the EU has signaled it is serious about enforcing compliance in a way that is “effective, proportionate and dissuasive.”
+Despite this, the EU has signalled it is serious about enforcing compliance in a way that is “effective, proportionate and dissuasive.”

 Regulatory action isn’t the whole picture, however.
 GDPR compliance can itself be beneficial to an organization, whether in improving the quality of data, which in turn lays the foundations for deeper customer engagement efforts, or in improving customer confidence.
 The risks of losing customer confidence and the trust of industry partners in the event of a GDPR violation are very real—and may prove to be just as motivating as penalties.
-Besides the potential for lost business and canceled contracts research has found that the reputational costs of regulatory sanctions far exceed the financial cost of penalties imposed.
+Besides the potential for lost business and cancelled contracts research has found that the reputational costs of regulatory sanctions far exceed the financial cost of penalties imposed.

 Ray Umerley, vice president and chief data protection officer at Pitney Bowes, has been involved with the company’s own process to comply with GDPR.
 He says the task becomes much more manageable once organizations can ascertain which specific articles apply.
 “But again, you have to get a handle on that early,” Umerley says.
 “We were able to distill our significant areas of change to maybe five or six groups of articles (the GDPR contains 99 articles and 173 recitals)—and even then, it was things we already had a process for, but we needed to modify or expand upon.”